For years, I have searched for a particular word;

 (though there are appropriate prejudices, like avoiding naked men waving knives on the street corner)

-Justifiable Asynonametrics and unjustifiable prejudices can grow and twine together like mulberry and green ash trees; difficult to separate.
+Justifiable Asynonametrics and unjustifiable prejudices can grow and twine together like mulberry and green ash trees in a fence row; they are difficult to separate.

 And what happens when no obvious physical distinction is apparent to blame another's bad behavior on?